 - No subtitle adjustments.

 There are many great alternatives to QuickTime that make up for the absent features in Apple’s default player.
-If you’re interested in a versatile app with abundant playback and streaming features, you can try a solution such as Elmedia Player for example.
+If you’re looking for the best media player for Mac with abundant playback and streaming features, you can try a solution such as Elmedia Player for example.
 Or, if you prefer a quick and simple app, go for JustPlay or another lightweight alternative.